Abhi9125/ReactJS-Assements/Notes/Chapter-5/Chapter_5_Notes.md

 - What is the importance of config.js file?
 - What are React Hooks?
 - Why do we need useState Hook?
+- Can I use a default export along with named export?” – Home Work

 ## Coding Assignment: